 - Increased hunger

-If you have abused Dexedrine for an extended period of time and your body is reliant on it, trying to abruptly stop taking the drug may lead to these and other symptoms.
+If you have used Dexedrine for an extended period of time and your body is reliant on it, trying to abruptly stop taking the drug may lead to these and other symptoms.
 Once your body has become dependent on a drug, the best way to overcome dependence is detoxification.

 Detoxification, or detox, is the process that allows your body to flush the drug out of your system so you can restore physical health and move on with treatment.
 Detox is often the first step in treatment for many addicted to Dexedrine.
 If withdrawal symptoms become uncomfortable, medication may be available to help with cravings or reduce discomfort.

-What Are The Side Effects Of Dexedrine?
+What Are The Side Effects Of Dexedrine Medications?

 Dexedrine, like most stimulants, may cause immediate side effects, such as euphoria, increased blood pressure, heart rate, and body temperature, and a decrease in sleep and in appetite.